muratballikaya/loan-application/LoanApplication/README.md

 4- Access the application: Open a web browser and go to http://localhost:8080 to see the application running.

-Postman Collections have been sent you via email.
+NOTE: Postman Collections are as attached.

 Loan Application API copmosed of authentication and loan endpoints.

 User should be authenticated to access loan and customer endpoints.

 1-  To be able to authenticate, user should be signed up first.
 To signup , user should send a POST request to /signup endpoint with username and password in the request body. http://localhost:8080/api/auth/signup